Sexuality of James VI and I

 From the age of thirteen until his death, the life of King James VI of Scotland and I of England (1566–1625) was characterised by close relationships with a series of male favourites.

 The influence James's favourites had on politics, and the resentment at the wealth they acquired, became major political issues during his reign.
 The extent to which the King's relationships with the men were sexual was a topic of bawdy contemporary speculation.

 James certainly enjoyed the company of handsome young men, sometimes shared his bed with his favourites and was often passionate in his expressions of love for them.
 James was married to Anne of Denmark, with whom he fathered eight children.
 He railed fiercely against sodomy.
+In Basilikon Doron, he addressed to his son that "...so is there some horrible crimes that yee are bound in conscience neuer to forgiue : such as...Sodomie..."

 Most historians and commentators today affirm that, given the evidence, James's relationships with some or all of his favourites were sexual.
 Others regard the evidence as more ambiguous, and needing to be understood in terms of 17th century forms of masculinity.

 The question of James' sexuality might be considered less important than the political consequences of the power and status he granted his favourites.
 However, particularly since the late 20th century, historical analysis and commentary on James's personal life has raised important questions about how early modern same-sex relationships (whether sexual or friendship-based) were structured and understood, and the extent to which modern categories of sexuality can be applied to historical figures.